FrancescoCalvanese/DCA_Reintegration/README.md

   Contains a fully functional and commented Colab notebook demonstrating the application of the reintegration procedure to a DCA generative model.
 The implementation is showcased in the context of the *Chorismate Mutase* enzyme, building on experimental results obtained in [Russ et al.](https://www.science.org/doi/10.1126/science.aba3304)

 - **DATA**
-  Includes the dataset used in the main associated publication [Calvanese, Penetti et al.](https://void).
+  Includes the dataset associated with the main associated publication [Calvanese, Penetti et al.](https://void).

 - **Terminal Implementation**
   Provides instructions on how to apply the reintegration procedure within the `adabmDCA` package via the command line.